 YP railbuses were built in the 1950s, and look very similar to the standard gauge Y6.
 But there are several differences between types, both for manufacturers and construction.
-The first railcars were delivered 1952 and received type designation YCo5p (only passenger compartment) and YFo5p (only cargo space) and the trailers UCFo3yp (driving trailer with a passenger and cargo space), UDFo13p (post trailers) and UFo1p (freight trains).
-The railcars could work in multiple (max 6).
+The first railbuses were delivered 1952 and received type designation YCo5p (only passenger compartment) and YFo5p (only cargo space) and the trailers UCFo3yp (driving trailer with a passenger and cargo space), UDFo13p (post trailers) and UFo1p (freight trailers).
+The railbuses could work in multiple (max 6).
 After 1956 when the third class had been abolished and the letter C became B there were a few more trailer types: UBo3yp (driving trailer exclusively for passengers) and UBFo4yp (driving trailer with a passenger and cargo space).
-After type changes from 1970, railcars became YP (and should not be confused with its predecessor Yp) and the remaining control trailers UBYP and UBFYP.
+After type changes from 1970, railbuses became YP (and should not be confused with its predecessor Yp) and the remaining control trailers UBYP and UBFYP.

 There were no electric single railbuses for the narrow-gauge, but the 891mm gauge NKlJ (Nordmark Klarälvens Järnvägar) did receive two 3-car electric multiple units of Hilding Carlsson design called ‘Uddeholmaren’ which were only used in passenger service between 1956 and 1964.
 They had the rounded ends outer-most, but the inner ends were flat, rather like with the standard gauge X20 and X21.

 Originally narrow gauge railbuses got a colour scheme of yellow-white with green decor.
 When Y6 railbuses were delivered, they were however, a new colour scheme of yellow and orange and it was introduced soon in the narrow-gauge vehicles.
 The decor was similar to that of Y6, but the comfort improvements in Y7/Y8 was never made in YP.